-From bad to worse: Trump’s media relationship frays more
+White House suspends CNN’s Acosta after Trump confrontation

 - Analysis: Election winners and losers around the nation

+The president complained that the media did not cover the humming economy and was responsible for much of the country’s divided politics.
+He said, “I can do something fantastic, and they make it look not good.”

+His exchanges with CNN’s Acosta and NBC News’ Peter Alexander turned bitterly personal, unusual even for a forum where the nature of their jobs often put presidents and the press at odds.

-“I came in here as a nice person wanting to answer questions and I had people jumping out of their seats screaming questions at me,” said Trump, who talked for nearly 90 minutes despite the run-ins with reporters.
+“I came in here as a nice person wanting to answer questions, and I had people jumping out of their seats screaming questions at me,” said Trump, who talked for nearly 90 minutes despite the run-ins with reporters.

-Acosta and Trump began sparring after the CNN White House correspondent asked him about why a so-called caravan of migrants heading from Latin America to the southern U.S. border was emphasized as an issue in the just-concluded midterm races.
-Acosta questioned Trump calling the migrants march an invasion and Trump defended the term.
+Acosta asked Trump why the caravan of migrants was emphasized as an issue in the just-concluded midterm races, and he questioned Trump’s reference to the caravan as an invasion.

 “You should let me run the country,” Trump said.
 “You run CNN and if you did it well, your ratings would be much better.”

-When Acosta pressed on with another question, Trump said “that’s enough!” and a White House aide unsuccessfully tried to grab the microphone from Acosta.

-After Acosta asked about the investigation of Russia’s involvement in the 2016 election and Trump tried to turn to Garrett.
+After Acosta asked about the investigation of Russia’s involvement in the 2016 election, Trump tried to turn to Alexander, but Acosta continued to ask questions.

-“CNN should be ashamed of itself having you work for them,” the president said.
+“CNN should be ashamed of itself having you work for them,” the president said to Acosta.
 “You are a rude, terrible person.
 You shouldn’t be working for CNN.
 The way you treat Sarah Sanders is horrible.
 The way you treat other people is horrible.
 You shouldn’t treat people that way.”

-Garrett came to his colleague’s defense.
-“I’ve traveled with him and watched him,” Garrett said.
+Alexander came to his colleague’s defense.
+“I’ve traveled with him and watched him,” Alexander said.
 “He’s a diligent reporter who busts his butt like the rest of us.”

 “I’m not a big fan of yours, either,” Trump replied.

-“I understand,” Garrett said, attempting to ask a question.
-At that point, Acosta stood back up and began mentioning, without a microphone, the explosive devices that were recently sent to CNN and some of the president’s political opponents.
+“I understand,” Alexander said, attempting to ask a question.
+Acosta stood back up and noted the explosive devices that were recently sent to CNN and some of the president’s political opponents.

 “Just sit down,” Trump said.
 “When you report fake news, which CNN does a lot, you are the enemy of the people.”

-CNN, through its public relations department Twitter feed, said that Trump’s attacks on the press have gone too far.
+CNN said Trump’s attacks on the press have gone too far.

-“They are not only dangerous, they are disturbingly un-American,” CNN said.
+“They are not only dangerous, they are disturbingly un-American,” CNN tweeted after the exchange.
 “While President Trump has made it clear he does not respect a free press, he has a sworn obligation to protect it.
 A free press is vital to democracy, and we stand behind Jim Acosta and his fellow journalists everywhere.”

-Trump made several references in his news conference to how he feels mistreated by the press.
-He said he’s damned by the press for having either too few, too many or just the right amount of press availabilities.
+In announcing Acosta’s suspension, Sanders said, “The fact that CNN is proud of the way their employee behaved is not only disgusting, it is an example of their outrageous disregard for everyone, including young women, who work in this administration.”

+The White House Correspondents Association released a statement Wednesday saying it “strongly objects to the Trump Administration’s decision to use U.S. Secret Service security credentials as a tool to punish a reporter with whom it has a difficult relationship.
+Revoking access to the White House complex is a reaction out of line to the purported offense and is unacceptable.”

+The WHCA called on the White House to “immediately reverse this weak and misguided action.”

-He turned specifically on reporter Yamiche Alcindor of PBS’ “NewsHour.”
+During the news conference, Trump also turned on reporter Yamiche Alcindor of PBS’ “NewsHour.”
 She said that “on the campaign trail, you called yourself a nationalist.
-Some people saw that as emboldening white nationalists…” Trump interrupted her, calling it a racist question.
-Alcindor pressed on.
-“There are some people who say the Republican Party is seen as supporting white nationalists because of your rhetoric.
+Some people saw that as emboldening white nationalists.”
+Trump interrupted her, calling it a racist question.

+Alcindor pressed on: “There are some people who say the Republican Party is seen as supporting white nationalists because of your rhetoric.
 What do you say to that?”

-Trump talked about his supposed popularity with black Americans, and said he’s more interested in advancing America’s interests than having a globalist point of view.

-“To say that, what you said, is so insulting to me,” he said.
+“What you said is so insulting to me,” he said.
 “It’s a very terrible thing you said to me.”

 Alcindor moved on to a different topic.
 Later, via Twitter, she said that she has interviewed white nationalists who say they are more excited by Trump than they have been about other presidents.
 “Even if President Trump doesn’t intend it, some see him as directly appealing to the racists,” she wrote.

-On CNN, anchor Jake Tapper said that there was nothing racist about her question and that Trump’s reaction was unfathomable.

-Trump told Ryan repeatedly to sit down when she attempted to ask Trump about charges of voter suppression.
-He said she was rude for interrupting another reporter, although he did briefly answer one of Ryan’s questions.
+Trump told Ryan, of American Urban Radio Networks, repeatedly to sit down when she attempted to ask Trump about accusations of voter suppression.
+He said she was rude for interrupting another reporter, though he did briefly answer one of Ryan’s questions.

-Note: This story has been corrected to show the NBC News correspondent is named Peter Alexander, not Peter Garrett.